AustinBorger/DXAudio/README.md

 This number is highly likely to change between calls, so you should not write your application to rely on a certain buffer size.
 This is primarily due to the fact that device periodicity is out of my hands, and constraining processing to a constant buffer size would introduce additional latency.
 This number also depends on the discrepancy between the application's requested sample rate and that of the endpoint.
+The format of the buffers is interleaved, meaning every two float values represents a pair of left and right channel samples, such that a sample at position `[i * 2]` is a left channel sample, and a sample at `[i * 2 + 1]` is a right channel sample.

-Note that you should not call stream interface methods from within `Process()`, as it occurs on a separate thread and the `IDXAudioStream` interface is not thread-safe.
-COM is initialized in apartment-threaded mode, and nothing is done within DXAudio to prevent race conditions on behalf of the application.
+Note that you should not call stream interface methods from within `Process()`, as this method is called on a separate thread - `IDXAudioStream` is not thread-safe.
+COM is initialized in apartment-threaded mode on the stream thread, and nothing is done within DXAudio to prevent race conditions on behalf of the application.

 #### 3. Create the stream